-

 Staff, students, you can contact the Respect and Equality department.

-Comprising 3 professional and expert staff, it works closely with the university's internal structures, as well as with external partners such as the Défenseur des Droits, La Maison Départementale de lutte contre les discriminations and associations fighting against LGBTIphobia.
+Comprising 3 professional and expert staff, it works in close collaboration with the university's internal structures, as well as with external partners such as the Défenseur des Droits, La Maison Départementale de lutte contre les discriminations and associations working to combat LGBTIphobia.

 Contact by telephone 04 13 550 550 or by e-mail respect-egalite@univ-amu.fr